 Several epoxy and water-based acrylic coatings contain very high solids and minimal volatile organic compounds (VOCs).
 Using these types of coatings poses less of a safety problem with flammable/explosive vapors and interaction with nearby workers.

-5. Delaminated or Peeling Paint
+5. Delaminated or peeling paint

 One of the most common paint failures is the delamination or peeling of paint.
 Two common causes include incompatible topcoats that do not adhere to primers or other existing coatings, and stress buildup resulting from the application of too much paint—which can cause the paint film to shrink or split, and eventually peel.
 This is common on equipment that has been painted too often over the course of its life cycle, without the removal of existing coatings.